codefresh-io/docs.codefresh.io/_docs/installation/gitops/monitor-manage-runtimes.md

   The file is downloaded as `<component-name>.log`.

 ## Reset Shared Configuration Repository for GitOps Runtimes
-When you install the first Hybrid or Hosted GitOps Runtime for your account, as part of the setup, Codefresh creates the [Shared Configuration Repository]({{site.baseurl}}/docs/installation/gitops/shared-configuration/) in your Git provider account and validates the URL.
+When you install the first Hybrid <!--- or Hosted--> GitOps Runtime for your account, as part of the setup, Codefresh creates the [Shared Configuration Repository]({{site.baseurl}}/docs/installation/gitops/shared-configuration/) in your Git provider account and validates the URL.
 The Shared Configuration Repo is used for all GitOps Runtimes you add to the same account.

 As a Codefresh admin, you can reset the repo defined for your account if the URL is either incorrect or missing, or if there are no active GitOps Runtimes.
 See [Reset Shared Configuration Repo]({{site.baseurl}}/docs/installation/gitops/shared-configuration/#reset-shared-configuration-repo).